dehoyostc/agent-communication-protocol/docs/CARP-v0.2-open-questions.md

 ## 16. Spec Boundary

-CARP is the representation layer.
-ACP is the communication protocol.
+CARP defines both the representation layer (L4) and the full protocol stack.
+Open boundary questions between the representation layer and the exchange/negotiation layers (L5–6) are documented below.

 Open questions:

-- Which lifecycle rules belong in CARP vs ACP?
+- Which lifecycle rules belong in the CARP representation spec vs. the CARP exchange spec?
-- Does Disclosure belong in CARP or ACP Exchange?
+- Does Disclosure belong in the CARP representation spec or the exchange layer spec?
-- Does Constraint-first ordering belong in CARP Profile metadata or ACP Exchange?
+- Does Constraint-first ordering belong in CARP Profile metadata or the exchange layer spec?
-- Does Discovery Signal generation belong to ACP, not CARP?
+- Does Discovery Signal generation belong to the exchange/negotiation layers (L5–6), not the representation layer?
 - Where does Negotiation begin?

 ---